aaltonewmedia/physcomp.newmedia.dog/content/2025/val/final-project/index.md

 **Problem:** Detect collision even if I move my arm

-**Solved**: Detect the difference between current and previous readings, not just the raw value. (sudden fast increase in pressure)
+**Solved:** Detect the difference between current and previous readings, not just the raw value. (sudden fast increase in pressure)

 ```
 int pressureValue;